‘Kindred Spirits’ Season 2: Amy Bruni, Adam Berry Return This Fall To Resolve Lizzie Borden Murder Mystery

 While Amy and Adam aren’t the first ghost-hunting team to investigate the Lizzie Borden house, they are the first paranormal investigators to try to find a “new twist” in the case.

-According to Bruni, “there’s a reason we’re here,” referring to the “new paranormal plot” they hope to uncover for Kindred Spirits, Season 2, through research, sleeping there, and keeping cameras and other equipment going 24 hours a day.
+According to Bruni, “there’s a reason we’re here,” referring to the “new paranormal plot” they hope to uncover for Kindred Spirits Season 2 through research, sleeping there, and keeping cameras and other equipment going 24 hours a day.

 The ghost-hunting duo plans to keep any secrets they find to themselves, at least until the Lizzie Borden Bed & Breakfast episode of Kindred Spirits airs in the fall for the second season.